vitaliyshvarz/jest-coverage-guard/README.md

 # Jest Coverage Guard

-### Check code coverage only in files you change
+### Check code coverage only in files you commit and/or change

-#### Perfect Use case: **Enforce code coverage for legacy uncovered code**
+#### Perfect Use case: **Enforce test coverage for legacy untested code**
 ---

-> Coverage quality guard will fail your tests if coverage in changed files is below defined threshold.
+> Coverage quality guard will will go over files you have changed and check if the file test coverage complies with defined threshold.
 >  - Works in GitHub Actions and GitLab Pipelines
->  - In CI environment checks files found in commits containing `featureNameRegExp` in message
+>  - In CI environment checks files found in commits containing `featureNameRegExp` in commit message
->  - Locally checks both commited and uncommited files in commits containing `featureNameRegExp` in message
+>  - Locally checks both commited files containing `featureNameRegExp` in commit message and uncommited files

 <p align="center">
   Example result for uncommited Files (process.env.CI != true)